What is Protégé?

 Protégé is a leading mentoring programme focused on the professional development of women in Singapore, Australia, Europe and Malaysia.

 Working across all industry sectors, Protégé offers professional women the opportunity to be mentored by some of the country's top executives.
 Through shared knowledge, experience and invaluable connections we provide women critical support in the early stages of her career.

 Our purpose is to empower women to live the life THEY choose.

-In addition to our public mentoring programme, Protégé, we license organisations to run their own internal structured mentoring programme, modeled on the Protégé approach.
-We currently support programmes for CFA Society Sydney, Financial Women's Association (FWA), Girls in Tech Singapore (GITSG), Women in Mining and Resources (WIMAR) and a number of in-house programmes for large corporations, including Standard Chartered Bank, Singapore and Dubai and OCBC Bank.
+In addition to our public mentoring program, Protégé, we license organisations to run their own internal structured mentoring program, modeled on the Protégé approach.
+We currently support programs for CFA Society Sydney, Financial Women's Association (FWA), Girls in Tech Singapore (GITSG), Women in Mining and Resources (WIMAR) and a number of in-house programs for large corporations, including Standard Chartered Bank, Singapore and Dubai and OCBC Bank.

 Protégé's vision is to build a pipeline of women, from early career through to senior executive level, who are ready to take on more senior leadership roles and eventually board positions.